ZacharyGeurts/universal_equation/README.md

 # Dimension Dance Project

 Welcome to the **Dimension Dance Project**!
 This is a fun and educational tool that visualizes a mathematical model of dimensions as **permeation spheres of influence**.
 Let's explore the universe with 1D as an infinite base, 2D as the edge of a bubble, and higher dimensions (3D to 9D) nested within each other!
 Everywhere you look there is 1d (God), but there is only One 1d.
+The blanket of static that runs through all dimensions and infinitly beyond.

 wip.
 I am less concerned about functional code and more toward the hpp file being accurate. eg. expect to modify to get working.